Semiclassical model of magnons in double-layered antiferromagnets: Introduction

-\textit{Introduction}---Antiferromagnetism is generally associated with formation in the solid of two sublattices having same magnetic moments but in opposite orientations.
-There are always exchange interactions between pairs of atomic spins, characterized by negative (antiferromagnetic; AFM) exchange parameter $J$, that are responsible for the inter-sublattice coupling, while it is commonly believed that the intra-sublattice interactions are either insignificant or are characterized by positive (ferromagnetic; FM) $J$.
-The first eventuality is typical for AFM ordering in model lattices of the linear chain (LC), planar square, simple cubic, and body-centered cubic types.
-The latter requirement of positive $J$ is, however, only true for a single pair of spins, while it is uncertain for the complicated spin arrangements in condensed matter.
-It would be of great help in understanding spin systems, if a clear illustration of some non-intuitive behavior were presented.
+Antiferromagnetism is generally associated with the formation of two sublattices in a solid whose magnetic moments have equal magnitudes but in opposite orientations.
+There are always exchange interactions between pairs of atomic spins, characterized by a negative (antiferromagnetic; AFM) exchange parameter $J$, that are responsible for the inter-sublattice coupling, while it is commonly believed that the intra-sublattice interactions are either insignificant or are characterized by a positive (ferromagnetic; FM) $J$.
+The first eventuality is typical for AFM ordering in model lattices of linear chain (LC), planar square, simple cubic, and body-centered cubic types.
+However, the latter requirement of positive $J$ is only true for a single pair of spins, while it is uncertain for complicated spin arrangements in condensed matter \cite{Zener1953}.
+It would be of great help in understanding spin systems if a clear illustration of some non-intuitive behavior were presented.

-We propose double-layered antiferromagnets as an example which conflicts the general perspective by showing the AFM exchange to exist even inside the FM sublattices.
-AFM CrN of orthorhombically distorted rock-salt structure below $T_\text{N} = 287$~K \cite{Wang2023} has been chosen for the realistic object based on its spin arrangement, where FM layers in the crystallographic $bc$ plane are ordered in the desired sequence of $|{+}{+}{-}{-}\rangle \equiv \cdots{+}{+}{-}{-}\cdots$ along the $a$ direction with ordered Cr moments of 2.35~$\mu_\text{B}$ \cite{Corliss1960,Gui2022}.
+We propose double-layered antiferromagnets as a case that goes beyond the conventional perspective by showing the AFM exchange to exist even inside the FM sublattices.
+To provide a realistic example, we consider AFM CrN with an orthorhombically distorted rock-salt structure below the N\'{e}el temperature of $T_\text{N} = 287$~K \cite{Wang2023}.
+Its spin arrangement is formed by positively and negatively oriented FM layers in the crystallographic $bc$ plane that alternate in the desired paired sequence of $|{+}{+}{-}{-}\rangle \equiv \cdots{+}{+}{-}{-}\cdots$ along the $a$ direction, with ordered local Cr moments making 2.35~$\mu_\text{B}$ as determined by neutron diffraction \cite{Corliss1960,Gui2022}.
+Electronic structure calculations within the local density approximation (LDA) identify CrN as intrinsically metallic; however, applying an on-site Coulomb repulsion $U > 0.5$~eV opens a band gap (see Supplemental Material of Ref.~\cite{Gui2022} for details).
+For $U = 4.1$~eV employed in this work, the gap makes $\sim$0.5~eV and the magnetic moment inside the Cr spheres has been calculated to be 2.85~$\mu_\text{B}$, suggesting an atomic spin close to the ideal value $S = 3/2$.